luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 A node refers to a computer in the cluster (remember, a cluster consists of many computers).
 CPU stands for Central Processing Unit.
 There are single core CPUs (which is rare nowadays) and multiple core CPUs.
 A core is the smallest processing unit in a CPU.
 A processor is usually referred to as a core.
-But, sometimes, all three terms( CPU, processor, and core) are all synonyms.
-It can only be distinquished within a context.

 For example, each Terra node contains dual CPUs and each CPU contains 14 cores, and each Ada node contains dual CPUs and each CPU contains 10 cores.
 So each Terra node has total 28 cores, while each Ada node has total 20 cores.

+But, sometimes, all three terms( CPU, processor, and core) mean a processor, especially in batch scheduler terminology.

 ## Submitting Jobs via command line